 - Resist rot, infestation, or moisture damage

 - Low maintenance — no painting or staining

 - Reasonable price

-Bottom Line: High-quality vinyl windows offer all the features homeowners want in a window.
-They look great, operate smoothly, are energy efficient, require little maintenance, and can even come with a Lifetime Warranty.
+Bottom line: High-quality vinyl windows offer all the features homeowners want in a window.
+They look great, operate smoothly, are energy-efficient, require little maintenance, and can even come with a lifetime warranty.

-Fiberglass windows are for Twin Cities homeowners looking for Class-A curb appeal and THE best durability.
+Fiberglass windows are great for Minneapolis and St. Paul homeowners looking for Class-A curb appeal and the best durability.
 Fiberglass windows have exploded in popularity because they combine many of the best features of other window materials.

-We provide the best vinyl Replacement Windows for Minneapolis, St. Paul, and beyond.
+We provide the best vinyl replacement windows for Minneapolis, St. Paul, and beyond.
 We would love to discuss your project with you.